moddroid94/onthespot/README.md

 Decode error: If you are receiving this error, your account might have gotten restricted.
 Wait some time or try a different account.
 The application may crash frequently as there is no proper exception handling yet.
 You can help by opening a new issue with the error message displayed in your console window after the application misbehaves.

 # 6. Contributing/Supporting
-You can write code to include additional feature or bug fixes or make a issue regarding bugs and features or just spread the work about the application.
-You can donate via BTC or XMR at the addresses below:
+You can write code to include additional features or add translations.
+Translations can be submitted with the template found [here](src/onthespot/resources/translations/pt_PT.ts).
+Once filled out open an issue with the format "[New Translation]: en_US".

+You can also donate via BTC or XMR at the addresses below:

 BTC: bc1qm4747q4s0ypef4x4uknmwkc9pjffnstyapejdk